What to know about the unprecedented floods that killed more than 200 in Spain

 Posted November 1, 2024 10:19 am.

-MADRID (AP) — In a matter of minutes, flash floods caused by heavy downpours in eastern Spain swept away everything in their path.
+BARCELONA, Spain (AP) — In a matter of minutes, flash floods caused by heavy downpours in eastern Spain swept away almost everything in their path.
 With no time to react, people were trapped in vehicles, homes and businesses.
-Many died and thousands saw livelihoods shattered.
+Many died and thousands of livelihoods were shattered.

 What happened?

-In the blink of an eye, the muddy water covered roads, railways and entered houses and businesses in villages on the southern outskirts of Valencia city.
-Drivers had to take shelter on car roofs, while residents tried to take refuge on higher ground.
+In the blink of an eye, the muddy water covered roads and railways, and entered houses and businesses in towns and villages on the southern outskirts of Valencia.
+Drivers had to take shelter on car roofs, while residents took refuge on higher ground.

 Why did these massive flash floods happen?